Flax Myth: Do Not Eat Flax Seed

 Part 2 : FLAXSEED AND CANCER:

 These hormonal effects are not the only thing that flaxseeds can affect.
 As I mentioned earlier they have a distinct effect on several types of cancers.
-This study showed that flaxseed oil has the potential to make prostate tumors MORE AGGRESSIVE.
+Some studies have even showed that flaxseed oil has the potential to make prostate tumors MORE AGGRESSIVE.
 That is insane!

 This is just a small glimpse of the mountains of research that has been done on these chemicals and what they have the ability to do in the human body.
 Voluntarily ingesting these naturally occurring compounds can wreak havoc on your health, and taking steps to mitigate your exposure and ingestion of these is going to pay dividends when it comes to your health.